 We should express this gratitude in the manner in which the Prophet taught us.
 He said: “One who has eaten some food and then says: ‘AlI praise is for Allaah, who has given me this (food to eat] and provided me without any effort or power on my part’, he will have his sins forgiven.
 (Alhamdulillaahil-lazee at’amanaa haadha warazaqeenee min ghairi hawlin minnee wala quwwah).”
 Hasan - Narrated by Mu’aadh Ibn Anas ans collected by at-Tirmidhee and others.

 Breaking your Fast

-This is a very common term we are accustomed to hearing but it is very true.
+Water is life This is a very common term we are accustomed to hearing but it is very true.
 When we break our fast we do not want to overburden your digestive system.
 The best benefit of fasting is realized when a fast is broken slowly by taking it easy is.
 Breaking your fast with water is the initial signal telling your body that it will be nourished with food soon.
 So the body prepares for it.

+Why Dates?
 Dates are a staple fruit of the Middle East having been in cultivation for thousands of years.
 Traditionally, dates are known as the food Muhammad (SAW) ate when he broke his fast.
 During the period of Ramadan, when fasting lasts from sunrise to sunset, the body can develop mild health problems such as headaches, low blood sugar, and lethargy.
 To avoid such problems, one should carefully monitor their eating habits once fasting for the day has ended.
 Dates are an excellent source of fibre, sugar, magnesium, potassium, and have carbohydrates which will aid the body in maintaining health.
 The carbohydrates found in dates also make the fruit a slower digesting food, much better than fried or fatty foods which digest fast and leave one hungry for more.